You, or your packing service or freight forwarder, must make sure any solid wood packaging you use meets the

 What you need to do depends on whether you’re importing or exporting.
-If you don’t follow the rules your packaging could be rejected or destroyed and you’ll need to transport the goods another way.
+If you do not follow the rules your packaging could be rejected or destroyed and you’ll need to transport the goods another way.

 Import solid wood packaging

-Solid wood packaging must meet the ISPM15 international standards (PDF, 197 KB) if you import it from outside the EU.
+Solid wood packaging must meet the ISPM15 international standards if you import it from outside the EU.

 You should specify the requirements for solid wood packaging in your contract with the exporter.
 This will help protect you if the packaging fails an inspection and you’re asked to pay for one or more of the following: